 “Climate change is a top priority for the USAID government.
 The urgency for climate change adaptation and mitigation is now.
 No one is immune from the effects of climate change but it is the poor, disadvantaged and marginalized that are most vulnerable.
 At USAID Peru, we are partnering with local communities, indigenous peoples, women and youth to lead and sustain climate action.”

 In a final discussion round, Louis Verchot asked panelists to share their views on independent versus state sponsored monitoring.
-They agreed that local monitoring is important, as it complements national efforts and provide more granular data.
+Panelists agreed that local monitoring is important, as it complements national efforts and provide more granular data.
 It helps communities improve management of local efforts.
-Some further points raised were:

 - State sponsored monitoring when it exists sets a baseline, but it is subject to political influence and budgetary issues.
 Independent monitoring is key for accountability and providing checks on these issues.